We omit things from our diets all the time, but have you ever considered a skincare detox?

 - Weleda Skin Food Body Butter

 Is crepey skin actually happening now?!
 After exfoliating, your skin is thirsty!
-I’m quenching mine daily with Weleda Skin Food Body Butter, an intensely moisturizing whipped creme that melts into your skin.
+I’m quenching mine daily with Weleda Skin Food Body Butter, an intensely moisturizing whipped lotion that melts into your skin.

 Whole Foods or Amazon